ma-gilles/recovar/README.md

     │       ├── dilated_mask.mrc
     │       ├── eigen_neg000.mrc # Eigenvectors
     │       ├── ...
     │       ├── eigen_pos000.mrc # Negative of eigenvectors.
-Useful to Chimera visualization to have the two separated, although they clearly contain the same observation
+Useful for Chimera visualization to have the two separated, even though they contain the same information
     │       ├── ...
     │       ├── mask.mrc # mask used
     │       ├── mean.mrc # computed mean